 (of type string), and date

-(of type timestamp).
-Let Firebase choose the ids.// This service completely hides the data store from the rest of the app. // No other part of the app knows how the data is stored.
-If anyone wants // to read or write data, they have to go through this service. import { db } from "../firebaseConfig" import { collection, query, getDocs, addDoc, orderBy, limit, Timestamp } from "firebase/firestore" export async function createArticle({ title, body }) { const data = { title, body, date: Timestamp.now() } const docRef = await addDoc(collection(db, "articles"), data) return { id: docRef.id, ...data } } // NOT FINISHED: This only gets the first 20 articles.
-In a real app, // you implement pagination. export async function fetchArticles() { const snapshot = await getDocs( query(collection(db, "articles"), orderBy("date", "desc"), limit(20)) ) return snapshot.docs.map((doc) => ({ id: doc.id, ...doc.data(), })) }
+// This service completely hides the data store from the rest of the app. // No other part of the app knows how the data is stored.
+If anyone wants // to read or write data, they have to go through this service. import { db } from "../firebaseConfig" import { collection, query, getDocs, addDoc, orderBy, limit, Timestamp, } from "firebase/firestore" export async function createArticle({ title, body }) { const data = { title, body, date: Timestamp.now() } const docRef = await addDoc(collection(db, "articles"), data) return { id: docRef.id, ...data } } // NOT FINISHED: This only gets the first 20 articles.
+In a real app, // you would implement pagination. export async function fetchArticles() { const snapshot = await getDocs( query(collection(db, "articles"), orderBy("date", "desc"), limit(20)) ) return snapshot.docs.map((doc) => ({ id: doc.id, ...doc.data(), })) }

 rules_version = '2'; service cloud.firestore { match /databases/{database}/documents { match /{document=**} { allow write: if request.auth.uid == '****************************'; allow read: if request.auth != null; } } }substituting your Google user id for the asterisk sequence.
-This way only you can write to the Firestore but anyone can read as long as they are logged in.
+This way, only you can write to the Firestore but anyone can read as long as they are logged in.
 (You can find your uid on the Auth part of the console if you enabled Google sign-in and you added yourself as the user.)

 $ npm run build